Pomeroy Washington Downtown National Historic District

 (Non-Historic, Non-Contributing Building)

 After the 1900 fire, C.H.
 Seeley constructed the Seeley Block to house a hardware store, drug store, and furniture businesses.
 The building housed successful businesses until December 8, 1959 when a fire destroyed the Seeley Block.
 In December, 1961, the new U.S. Post Office was completed on the site.
 The post office moved from its previous location across Main Street in the Chard Building.
 In the early 1980s, the post office moved to its present location at the comer of Eleventh and Main streets.
-The subject building is used as a service center for the USDA.
+As of this writing (2020), the subject building is used as a service center for the USDA.

 Description and much of the Cultural Data based on